Why we are engaging with Shetland Islands Council (Shetland)

 - update our published engagement plan in light of any material change to our planned engagement with Shetland.

-Shetland must provide us with the following annual regulatory returns and alert us to notifiable events as appropriate:
+Shetland must provide us with the following annual regulatory returns:

 - Annual Assurance Statement; and